 - Risk Management: 352-393-8894

 How do I schedule an inspection for a right-of-way permit?
-Contact the Public Works Department at 352-393-5070 or email@example.com to schedule a Right of Way or Maintenance of Traffic (MOT) inspection.
+Contact the Public Works Department at 352-334-5070 or email@example.com to schedule a Right of Way or Maintenance of Traffic (MOT) inspection.

-NOTE: To schedule an inspection related to a Building Permit (i.e. driveway, silt fence, etc.), please contact the Building Department at (352) 334-5050 or firstname.lastname@example.org.
+NOTE: To schedule an inspection related to a Building Permit (i.e. driveway, silt fence, etc.), please contact the Building Department at 352-334-5050 or firstname.lastname@example.org.

 What is required for Maintenance of Traffic (MOT)?
 An approved Traffic Control Plan must be implemented by a Worksite Traffic Supervisor certified in the advanced category by a FDOT-approved training provider.
 See language on back of permit application regarding additional MOT requirements.

 Do right-of-way permits require a bond?
 Yes.
-Per city ordinance, the Public Works Director of designee shall determine the amount of security (i.e. deposit amount) based on the nature and extent of the work to be performed within the right-of-way.”
-This can be in the form of a cash deposit, surety bond, or letter of credit in favor of the city, and agree to restore the right-of-way to the same or better condition that existed when the permit was issued, and to pay for any damage to public property and/or for trash and debris removal to be performed by the applicant.
+Per city ordinance, the Public Works Director or designee shall determine the amount of security (i.e. deposit amount) based on the nature and extent of the right-of-way work to be completed.
+Security can be in the form of a surety bond or letter of credit in favor of the City and must guarantee restoration of the right-of-way to the same or better condition that what existed upon the permit’s issuance.
+The security must also pay for any damage to public property, as well as any trash or debris removal to be performed by the applicant.
 An executed security agreement is also required.

 What is the minimum asphalt patch size?
 The minimum patch size is the full lane width wide by at least 8’ long.
-Partial lane patches are not allowed.
+Partial lane patches are prohibited.

-Last updated 3/13/17
+Last updated 09/28/21